kiranmaimalluvalasa/DP-203/README.md

 ### what is difference betwwen dedicated external sql pool and dedicated sql pool
 we can create the external tables in dedicated sql pool and serverless sql pool - > why we need to create the external tables ?

+## Data warehouse:
+split into Fact and Dimension tables these tables either conform onto a star or snowflake schema